 Most vacation property owners will be somewhere in the middle.
 How can you reduce your income taxes?
 You must keep meticulous records.
 The reason is that you can allocate a percentage of all your expenses against the income that was earned.

 Happy to pay taxes?
-No, we are not out of our mind.
+No, we are not out of our minds.

 But consider this, at least you are not paying the dreaded 15.3% self-employment tax which applies to other self-employment ventures.
 And if you are a self-employed weekend warrior, consider becoming a landlord to keep more of your income.